PicNet/Centazio/src/readme.md

 # Todo
 - check for all new logic added through the simulator and check that its adequately unit tested
-- use simulation to refine logging use Debug for all minor and info for critical tracing details (such as used with DevelDebug.WriteLine)
 - use simulation to optimise the developer experience, add lots of helpers to do common tasks
 - clean up simulation code
 - review all code comments